Sunset Start of the Sabbath - Diagram

-This must have happened well before daylight on Sabbath morning as there was time for those who were raised with Him to appear to many in Jerusalem before ascending with Him Sabbath morning as the first fruits:
+The resurrection must have happened well before daylight on Sabbath morning as there was time for those who "came out of the graves after his resurrection" to "appear unto many" in Jerusalem before ascending with Him Sabbath morning as the first fruits:

 2. "The first day of the week cometh Mary Magdalene early, when it was yet dark, unto the sepulchre, and seeth the stone taken away from the sepulchre."
 (John 20:1)